omachala/101-javascript-tricks/operators/delete.md

 ### Delete

+> beginner

 The (delete)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete] operator deletes an object's property.

-If the operation is possible then `true` is returned and object modified inplace.
+If the operation is possible then `true` is returned and object is modified inplace.
 The `false` is returned if operation failed.

 ```js
 const obj = { a: 1, b: 2 };